Grilled Swordfish Recipe

 The following grilled swordfish recipe includes marinating the 1/2 inch slices of swordfish in plenty of lemon zest, freshly ground black pepper, and extra virgin olive oil.
+An option for any swordfish dish are onions, especially ones which are quickly pan sauteed with olive oil and garlic.

 - 2-3 tablespoons of finely chopped parsley